IntelLabs/ParallelAccelerator.jl/README.md

    own intrinsics.
 We are working on support more of them if we can derive the actual type to be not `Any`, but currently this is still a work-in-progress.

-At the moment ParallelAccelerator only supports the Julia-to-C backend, and we are working on alternatives that hopefully can alleviate the above mentioned restrictions without sacrificing much of the speed brough by quality C compilers and parallel runtime such as OpenMP.
+At the moment ParallelAccelerator only supports the Julia-to-C back-end, and we are working on alternatives that hopefully can alleviate the above mentioned restrictions without sacrificing much of the speed brought by quality C compilers and parallel runtime such as OpenMP.

-Apart from the contraints imposed by Julia-to-C translation, our current implementation of ParallelAccelerator also has a number limitations:
+Apart from the constraints imposed by Julia-to-C translation, our current implementation of ParallelAccelerator also has a number limitations:

 1. We rely on name capture to resolve array related functions and operators